beefyfinance/beefy-dot-com/src/content/blog/incident-report-grim-holiday-hack-beefy-whitehat-response.md

 | Notified Beefy.finance | 16:22 | 9h 10m |  |
 | Grim vaults exploited (approx.) | 19:50 | 12h 38 |  |

 **8:27 UTC:** An alert is posted in Beefy’s Discord by a Beefy moderator that Charge Defi has been hacked.
-In the ensuing hours, Beefy pieces together that Charge Defi’s code is a fork of Grim Finance's and that Grim’s code is a fork of Beefy Finance’s.
+In the ensuing hours, Beefy pieces together that Charge Defi’s code is a fork of Grim Finance's and that Grim’s code is a fork of Beefy’s.
 ![](/src/images/blog/1-1.png)

 Beefy’s first order of business is to determine whether the matter affects the Beefy platform.
 We determined that it does not, simply because the exploited code section is not present in Beefy’s contracts.
 The precise form of the exploit takes time to trace out.